Hamza12700/wcheck/README.md

 the words using [Cambridge Dictionary](https://dictionary.cambridge.org/).

 # Features
-- Search a word for its definition and example usage
+- Search a word for its definition and examples
 - Find similar spelling or pronunciations words

 # Why